The 2018/19 ski season has come to an end. Thanks to everyone who joined us this season; it was one for the ages!

 If Nordic skiing isn’t your thing, there is a 3km groomed multi-purpose trail at Schuss Village designated for fat tire biking and snowshoeing.
 This trail helps ensure skiers and bikers avoid accidents and unforeseen trail damage.

-The Nordic Center is now located in Schuss Village along the Pine Cone trail.
+Shanty Creek's Nordic Center is located in Schuss Village adjacent to the Pine Cone trail head.

 • Ski package and snowshoe rentals